tomups/worktrees-scripts/README.md

 `git wtclone <remote-url> <destination>`

-Will clone the repo as bare, and create a worktree for the main branch.
+Clones a repo as bare, and creates a worktree for the main branch.
 If destination is omitted, it will be created in a folder with the same name as the repo, in the current directory.

 `git wtadd <worktree-name> <branch>`

 Adds a worktree to the current repo, with the specified name and branch.
 If the branch is omitted, it will be created from the current branch.

-This will also copy some untracked files, like node_modules and .env
+This will also copy some untracked files, like node_modules and .env for convenience.
+If you are in OSX or FreeBSD it will use Copy on Write to save space.

 `git wtremove <worktree-name>`